Oban High School, Argyll

 The multiple challenges presented by the Oban High and Campbeltown Grammar School developments was informed not only by the Scottish education sector’s key principles and proven templates, but also by a desire for the designs to fully respect their unique setting.

-The project also used over 1,100m2 of Tata Steel’s pre-finished steel for flashings across the elevations to the two schools; offering a neutral textured background for each educational establishment’s signage.
+The project also used over 1,100m2 of Building Systems UK’s pre-finished steel for flashings across the elevations to the two schools; offering a neutral textured background for each educational establishment’s signage.

 As well as being an aggressive marine environment, one of the characteristics of the location on the western fringes of Scotland is that the quality of the light can change quite quickly, in combination with being very wet.
 This means that the cladding can look very shiny, and then as the sky gets overcast – the way that light and shadow works becomes quite important.
 Any cladding system needed to be sympathetic to the weather conditions, which could be dramatic in terms of the way it affects your perception of the building in certain weather conditions.